sissaschool/lograptor/doc/lograptor-apps.rst

 **${confdir}/*.conf**

-*Lograptor* defines his applications by configuration files.
+*Lograptor* defines its applications by configuration files.
 An application configuration filename is the name of the application followed by the suffix ``.conf``.
 Each file that is located in the configuration  directory that has this suffix has to be an application configuration file for lograptor.